 “BL&S are masters in their field.
 BL&S has provided flawless projection and technical support to Dubai International Film Festival (DIFF) since 2004.
 They implicitly understand what it means to deliver world-class standards of presentation.
 The logistics of delivering tons of equipment to this part of the world can be challenging, but the professionalism BL&S provides is unmatched by any company in the world.”

-Other film festivals BL&S is proud to have provided with equipment and services include:
+Other film festivals Boston Light & Sound® (BL&S) is proud to have provided with equipment and services include: